Five Quarters of the Orange: Plot

 Framboise, her brother Cassis and her sister Reine-Claude lost their father early.
 Their mother, Mirabelle Dartigen, was a difficult woman, prone to crippling migraines and more tender with her fruit trees than with her own children.
 Faced with having to bring up three children and run a farm alone, Mirabelle had to be very tough; sadly, this toughness translated into a lack of outward affection towards her children.
 When the war came and the Germans occupied Les Laveuses, Mirabelle had to be tougher than ever; the children, with no-one to supervise them, ran wild, eventually falling under the spell of a young German soldier, Tomas, who first bribed them with black-market goods like oranges or chocolate, then manipulated them into secretly giving him information about their friends and neighbours.
-Framboise, the youngest child, who was nine at the time, and whose relationship with her mother was especially tortuous, became closest to Tomas, and now blames herself for the series of events that resulted in Tomas' death, the retribution killing of ten villagers by the Gestapo and Mirabelle's flight from the family home.
+Framboise, the youngest child, whose relationship with her mother was especially tortuous, became closest to Tomas, and now blames herself for the series of events that resulted in Tomas's death, the retribution killing of ten villagers by the Gestapo and Mirabelle's flight from the family home.

 Now, 56 years later, Framboise relives these traumatic events and tries to understand how they have shaped her life and relationships.
 Eventually, as the truth emerges, she learns how to face down the bullies who threaten her, as well as to forgive herself and her mother, to give herself permission to love, to reconnect with her two estranged daughters and to finally put the past to rest.

 Characters

-Framboise
+Framboise Dartigen

 The youngest of three, she is most like her mother in spirit.
 She is defiant, secretive, independent, and tough, often taking the lead with her siblings.
 She has the maturity and the ruthlessness of a much older child and is used to acting on her own.
 She is not above lying, stealing or otherwise breaking the rules to get what she wants, and shows as little affection towards her mother as her mother shows to her.
 She is, however, more sensitive than she would first appear.
 She barely remembers her father, but misses his influence terribly.
 This is what initially draws her to the young Tomas Leibniz, who becomes a father-substitute, best friend and elder brother-figure all in one.

 The older Framboise has matured into another version of her mother.
 Repeating the pattern of Mirabelle's behaviour, she finds it hard to express affection for her two daughters, or to rely on anyone.
 She is prickly, cynical and tough, the toughness hiding the scars of her past, which she still feels keenly.